jupyterlab/jupyterlab/docs/source/user/extensions.rst

 -  Copying the bundled assets to the ``static`` directory

-Note that building will always use the latest JavaScript packages that meet the dependency requirements of JupyterLab itself any installed extensions.
+Note that building will always use the latest JavaScript packages that meet the dependency requirements of JupyterLab itself and any installed extensions.
 If you wish to run JupyterLab with the set of pinned requirements that was shipped with the Python package, you can launch as `jupyter lab --core-mode`.